How it works

 integration.py

-# Before Xybern # Your agent calls the LLM directly response = openai.chat.completions.create( model="gpt-4", messages=messages ) # After Xybern # One line change — Xybern enforces inline response = xybern.enforce( agent_id="crm-agent-v2", action=proposed_action, policy_set="financial-services-uk", jurisdiction="GB" ) # Returns the same response object # Plus the full verification result print(response.verification_id) # vr_8f3a... print(response.trust_score) # 87 print(response.decision) # AUTHORISE
+# Before Xybern # Your agent calls the LLM directly response = openai.chat.completions.create( model="gpt-4", messages=messages ) # After Xybern # One line change — Xybern authorises inline response = xybern.authorise( agent_id="crm-agent-v2", action=proposed_action, policy_set="financial-services-uk", jurisdiction="GB" ) # Returns the same response object # Plus the full authorisation result print(response.authorisation_id) # auth_8f3a... print(response.permission_scope) # db:read, comms:send print(response.decision) # AUTHORISE

 Compatible with your stack